arjuncramesh/Blog/array-methods.md

 > ### 2) .concat()

-This is method is used to merge two arrays, and returns a new array.
+This  method is used to merge two arrays, and returns a new array.

 #### Example:-